 Diabetes in children is known as JUVENILE diabetes, but it can commonly know as TYPE 1 diabetes.
 Juvenile diabetes is caused by the inability of the pancreas to produce insulin, which means the body’s own defense system attacks the body tissue or organs.
 In the last 30 years, we can see the number of juvenile diabetes is increasing three times over in Europe and in the US we are now seeing type 2 diabetes in children for the very first time.
+Parents should keep a good eye and look for the diabetes symptoms in children.
 It is believed that a combination of genetic and environmental factors are what triggers juvenile diabetes but the shocking point is the majority of the children don’t have a family history of diabetes.

 - Excessive urination in your children and parents think that their child is drinking plenty of water.

 - Frequent urination and parents often confuse and think their child is drinking a lot, so he is urinating more.